PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### I ncident

-In these Article [LRT.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2101098/kaip-elgiasi-grasinamuosius-laiskus-gavusios-mokyklos-kvietesi-saugos-bendrove-policija-vaikus-vede-i-parkus-uzluzo-tamo) provided Information about Local DDOS of the Educational Web Site.
+In this Article [LRT.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2101098/kaip-elgiasi-grasinamuosius-laiskus-gavusios-mokyklos-kvietesi-saugos-bendrove-policija-vaikus-vede-i-parkus-uzluzo-tamo) provided Information about Local DDOS of the Educational Web Site.
 ```

 ```